MackerelGray/chirp-bark-hey/writings/max/unconventional-gear.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Therianthropy, Unconventional Gear, and Masking Up
+## Therianthropy, Unconventional Gear, and Masking Up

 <p><i>Written by Max Biscuit-Machina on December 4th, 2024.</i></p>